-Miriam Seifter teaches and writes in the fields of administrative law, federalism, state and local government law, energy law, and property law.
+Miriam Seifter's research and teaching interests include administrative law, federalism, state and local government law, energy law, and property law.
 Her recent work focuses on executive power and the separation of powers at the state level, and on the role of states and interest groups in the federal regulatory process.
 Her

 Professor Seifter received a B.A. magna cum laude from Yale University, an M.Sc. with distinction from Oxford University, and a J.D. magna cum laude from Harvard Law School, where she was the Environmental Fellow and an Articles Editor on the Harvard Law Review.